Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Considerations for Adopting a Doberman

-Now that you know a little bit about Doberman Pinschers, here are some other things you might want to consider before bringing home a Dobie.
+Now that you know a little about Doberman Pinschers, here are some other things you might want to consider before bringing a Dobie home.

 If You Have Young Kids

-If you do have young kids, you should never leave them unsupervised with any dog.
-Children do not always understand boundaries and your dog may misinterpret your child’s actions if they interrupt the dog while he is eating, pull him on the tail, or otherwise disturb him.
-You are ultimately responsible for protecting your child from negative interactions with your dog.
+If you have young kids, you should never leave them unsupervised with any dog.
+Children do not always understand boundaries, and your dog may misinterpret your child’s actions.

 doberman pinscher puppy